Small Business SEO 101: The Beginner's Guide for 2020

 How to Maximize Your SEO to Climb Rankings

-Now that you know why your small business SEO is super important to broadening your consumer base, you’re probably wondering how you can move yours up the ranking ladder.
+Now that you know why your small business SEO is super important to broaden your consumer base, you're probably wondering how you can move yours up the ranking ladder.

 If you're just beginning to understand what SEO is all about, you might assume that this requires a lot of complicated maneuvering, in addition to a professional skill level.
 But nailing small business SEO doesn't have to be difficult.

 If you know a few simple tips and tricks, your small business can outrank what you might consider today's powerhouse players.
 So stop selling your company short and get started growing your audience.

 Here are a few surefire SEO marketing tactics that anyone can use.